mike247/Adyen-challange/README.md

 ## Project setup
  1) Clone the repo
  2) Install dependencies

-To install the npm dependencies run command at the root
+To install the npm dependencies run this command at the root
 ```
 npm install
 ```